learn-co-students/SENG-LIVE-092021/phase-4/04-serializers/marketplace/README.md

 - Return the items `seller` with username and email included.
 - Each item should also return a list of associated `categories` including the name

+What does the expected data structure look like when we visit:

+- `'/items'`
+- `'/items/:id'`
+- What associations will be included?
+What associative attributes should be included?
+- Is there a defined serializer for the association?
+If not let's create one
+- Does the serializer require more than one level deep association?
+If so, how should it be handled?

 ```json
 {
   "name": "fishing pole",